thecoolesthomelabber/basic-break-reminder/README.md

-# minimal-break-reminder
+# basic-break-reminder
-A minimal break reminder written in C, work in progress.
+A basic break reminder written in C, work in progress.